Edme-François Jomard

 Edme-François Jomard ([ʒɔmaʁ]; 1777 – September 22, 1862) was a French cartographer, engineer, and archaeologist.
 He edited the Description de L'Égypte and was a member of the Institut d'Egypte established by Napoleon.
 He supervised the educational and cultural mission sent to France from Egypt by Muhammad Ali of Egypt.
+He was a pioneer in the area of History of Cartography.

 Life

 He was educated at the collège Mazarin, the École nationale des ponts et chaussées and the École polytechnique.
 He took part in Napoleon's commission to Egypt.
-He later worked at the Bibliothèque nationale.
+In 1828 he was appointed as curator of the geographical collections of the Bibliothèque royale.

 Description de l'Égypte

-The publication of the landmark, outsized Description de l'Égypte (Description of Egypt) was decreed by Napoleon Bonaparte in 1802.
-This seminal publication on Egyptology was a collaboration effort of some 150 prominent French scientist and scholars and 2,000 technicians and artists.
+The publication of the landmark, outsized Description de l'Égypte (Description of Egypt) was decreed by Napoleon Bonaparte in 1802, and published between 1809 and 1892.
+This seminal publication on Egyptology was a collaboration effort of some 150 prominent French scientist and scholars and 2,000 technicians and artists, with Jomard as chief editor.
 It is the record of Bonaparte's Commission des Sciences et des Arts that accompanied the ill-fated French campaign in Egypt and Syria (1798-1801)."

+Monuments de la géographie

+Jomard's main task as curator at the Bibliothèque royale was to organize the existing collections and to develop the library's collection of contemporary maps.
+But he was also concerned with the history of cartography, searching for early maps and arranging for facsimiles to be prepared that could be published, thus making them available for scholarly study.
+The maps ranged from the Hereford Mappa Mundi of about 1300 to early maps of the Americas (16th century).
+They were prepared at full size, some maps requiring multiple folio sheets.
+The collection, entitled Monuments de la géographie (Monuments of geography) was published between 1842 and 1862, and included 30 maps.
+The goal was to document the progress of geographical concepts from erroneous mediaeval ideas to modern scientific knowledge based on exploration and accurate observation.